Shortridge High School: 19th century

 In 1876, Mary Alice Rann was the first African-American student to graduate from Shortridge High School.
 There was a push for either integration in schools or the building of a new school for African-American students.
-Abram Shortridge, who had become the superintendent of IPS schools at the time, fought against the arguments from white parents, asking if they wanted to pay the taxes to build a new school just for her.
+Abraham Shortridge, who had become the superintendent of IPS schools at the time, fought against the arguments from white parents, asking if they wanted to pay the taxes to build a new school just for her.
 She was the first of a number of black students to graduate from Shortridge prior to the opening of Crispus Attucks High School.

-The Shortridge Senate was created in 1887 by Miss Laura Donnan.
+The Shortridge Senate was created in 1887 by Laura Donnan.
 High school juniors and seniors would meet at 2:30 every Friday afternoon.
 The senate was created in order to teach students about public speaking and politics.
 Based on the annual Shortridge yearbook of 1918, the talking points included: daylight saving time, workmen's compensation, women's suffrage, amendments to abolish jury trials, eight-hour law, the metric system, and many others.

 Found in senate records located at the Indiana Historical Society.
-Written in 1914-1915 by the senate of Shortridge.
+Written in 1914–1915 by the senate of Shortridge.
 September 18, eight female students were instated into the senate.
 The senate was made up of a majority of young women.
 Senators are actually students representing each actual Senator.
 In the case of women's suffrage, the debates the students had involved included arguments that were happening in the real debates and spanned three days, from September 25 to October 9, 1914.